WirlyWirly/RomM-ES/README.md

 # Description
-This utility will allow you to import games from your [RomM](https://romm.app/) library into [ES-DE](https://es-de.org/).
+This "plugin" will allow you to import games from your [RomM](https://romm.app/) library to be browsed and then downloaded directly from [ES-DE](https://es-de.org/) .
 The artwork\metadata necessary to create ES-DE library entries will be pulled from the RomM api and appear in ES-DE as if they were scanned in.

-Byte sized placeholder files will be created in the ROMs directory of ES-DE and only when a game is started for the first time will the file be fetched from RomM and saved on the system.
+Byte sized **placeholder** files will be created in the ROMs directories of ES-DE, which will be used to download the actual rom files on-demand when the game is first started.
+This allows you to list your entire RomM library in ES-DE, but with no game files taking up storage space until you actually decide to play the game.

+Inspiration for this "plugin" comes from the [RomM Playnite Plugin](https://playnite.link/addons.html#RomM_9700aa21-447d-41b4-a989-acd38f407d9f), which works great and does basically the same thing.

 # Dependencies
 * [RomM](https://romm.app/)